 Requirements for equivalent firm capacity.
-For illustration, in Figure 2 we recapture the country combinations Great Britain-France and Germany-France.
+For illustration, in Figure 2 we recapture the region combinations Great Britain - France and Germany - France.
 Again, the thicker dashed lines depict the necessary equivalent firm capacity level per region which can now be reduced due to gains from cooperation (corresponds to term (6a) in Equation (6)).
-The thinner dotted lines represent the sum of equivalent firm capacity plus transmission capacity (2 GW for GB-FR and 1.2 GW for FR-DE), derated by a transfer efficiency of 0.95.
-Thus, all points in between the dashed and dotted lines - indicated by green triangles - can be covered by capacity exchange between the two regions.
+The thinner dotted lines represent the sum of equivalent firm capacity plus transmission capacity (2 GW for GB-FR and 1.2 GW for FR-DE), derated by a transfer efficiency of 0.95.13 Thus, all points in between the dashed and dotted lines - indicated by green triangles - can be covered by capacity exchange between the two regions.

 Noticeably, interconnectors can only contribute to system adequacy if there is sufficient generation in the adjacent region to be exported.
 This is the case as long as the point of interest does not lie above the sloped dotted line in the top right corner which limits the interconnector's contribution to system adequacy (depicted by terms (6b)-(6d) in Equation (6)).
+Interestingly, as the critical situations change due to the interconnection, there are now two situations in the right hand side figure where residual load cannot be met in both regions simultaneously (indicated by the two crosses in the upper right corner).
+Also in the left hand side figure, there is now one simultaneous load curtailment situation.
+This explains the reduced number of crosses compared to Figure 1.